-ACC 415: Advanced Accounting Problems (3)
+ACC 415: Advanced Accounting Problems

 Advanced approach to generally accepted accounting principles applied to business activities.
 Problem-solving techniques and discussions of opinions of the Financial Accounting Standards Board as they relate to topical matters.
 Accounting majors must earn a minimum of a "C" grade.
-If they do not earn the required final grade, they will be allowed to repeat the course only once to earn the minimum grade .
+If they do not earn the required final grade, they will be allowed to repeat the course only once to earn the minimum grade.
 Prerequisites: ACC 312.
-Offered Each Year (Fall).
-(UG)

-ACC 420: Auditing (3)
+ACC 420: Auditing

-This course focuses on the responsibilities of professional accountants in the conduct of independent audits and provides primary content (Generally Accepted Auditing Standards) for the professional accounting component of the degree program.
+This course focuses on the responsibilities of professional accountants in the conduct of independent audits and provides primary content (Generally Accepted Auditing Standards (GAAS) and Public Company Accounting Oversight Board (PCAOB)) for the professional accounting component of the degree program.
 Coursework also addresses ethics, finance, business statistics in auditing, economics, computer information systems, and the legal environment of business.
 Accounting majors must earn a minimum of a "C" grade.
 If they do not earn the required final grade, they will be allowed to repeat the course only once to earn the minimum grade.
 Prerequisite: ACC 312.
-Offered Each Year .
-(UG)

-ACC 430: Forensic Investigations (3)
+ACC 430: Forensic Investigations

 Application of theory is an important aspect of forensic accounting.
 In this course, a number of case studies will be analyzed that require the application of skills learned in ACC 325 Introduction to Forensic Accounting and MIS 428 Forensic Accounting Data Analysis Techniques.
 The topics of these case studies will include what is commonly referred to as the fraud tree: asset misappropriation, corruption schemes, financial statement fraud schemes and other fraud schemes.
+Accounting majors must earn a minimum of a "C" grade.
+If they do not earn the required final grade, they will be allowed to repeat the course only once to earn the minimum grade .
 Prerequisite: ACC 325.
-Offered as Needed.
-(UG)

-ACC 490: Accounting Theory and Professional Ethics (3)
+ACC 490: Accounting Theory and Professional Ethics

 Fulfills core competency: Information Literacy.
 Fulfills Research and Presentation requirement.
 Writing Intensive.
 This is the capstone course for the Accounting curriculum.
 This course integrates the practical applications and theoretical concepts covered in previous accounting courses with ethical issues facing the profession.
 Class discussions, textbook reading, outside reading, projects, case studies, and other educational experiences will be used to explore this complex area of study.
 This class provides a fundamental study and critical evaluation of 'business ethics' in light of recent developments in the accounting profession.
 A research paper is a major requirement of this course.
 Accounting majors must earn a minimum of a "C" grade.
 If they do not earn the required final grade, they will be allowed to repeat the course only once to earn the minimum grade.
 Prerequisites: ACC 312.
-Offered Each Year (Spring).
-(UG)

-ACC 618: Advanced Taxation (3)
+ACC 618: Advanced Taxation

 This course focuses on the basic principles of federal income taxation of corporations, partnerships, trusts, gifts, and estates.
 It reinforces the use of tax research tools, and provides an overview of administrative and procedural aspects of tax practice.
 Accounting Majors must earn a minimum of a "C" grade.
 If they do not earn the required final grade, they will be allowed to repeat the course only once to earn the minimum grade.
 Prerequisites: Acceptance into the 5-year B.S./M.S. program and completion of ACC 318.
-Offered Each Year .
-(GR)

-ACC 620: Advanced Auditing (3)
+ACC 620: Advanced Auditing